 |

-Klaus & Odila Zang, Jürgen Gutmann, Mac Fulwyler (12) and others observed the right skew of Coulter volume distribution curves, all considering it an artefact.
+Klaus & Odila Zang, Jürgen Gutmann, Mac Fulwyler (13) and others observed the right skew of Coulter volume distribution curves, all considering it an artefact.
 Gutmann hypothesized that biconcave erythrocytes went through the sizing orifice in variable orientation like lengthwise, transverse or in intermediate position causing variable displacement of electrical field lines leading to increased signals for transversely passing erythrocytes.
-Right skew in nucleated cell volume distribution curves was interpreted as representing in part size difference during cell cycle.
+Right skew in nucleated cell volume distribution curves was interpreted as representing cell size differences during cell cycle.

 Gutmann's concept was not confirmed by the subsequent investigations initiated by Reinhard Thom, a clinician from Berlin (Klinikum Westend, Freie Universität Berlin).
-He modified a standard Coulter orifice by a hydrodynamically focused cell influx capillary in front of the sizing orifice while being a guest scientist at the MPI-Biochemie (13, 14, 15).
-The available Metricell sizing instrumentation, as developed by Volker Kachel (16) (fig.2 right) in continuation of Gutmann's earlier work was used for the measurements.
+He modified a standard Coulter orifice by a hydrodynamically focused cell influx capillary in front of the sizing orifice while staying as a guest scientist at the MPI-Biochemie (14, 15, 16).
+The available Metricell sizing instrumentation, as developed by Volker Kachel (17) (fig.2 right) in continuation of Gutmann's earlier work was used for the measurements.

 The interest in path, shape and orientation of the cells on the way